dcos/dcos/README.md

     - ArchLinux: [pxz-git in the AUR](https://aur.archlinux.org/packages/pxz-git).
 The pxz package corrupts tarballs fairly frequently.
     - Fedora 23: `sudo dnf install pxz`

+# Lint Python Code

+`py-lint` Makefile target is provided in `Makefile.common` for code error analysis, you can integrate this lint function into your module/package to lint your Python code.
+`fix-py-lint` target is also provided in `Makefile.common` to format Python code to conform to pep8 style guide, and remove pylint errors, automatically.

 # Unit Tests

 Unit tests can be run locally but require the [development environment](#development-environment) specified above.